David Brown (police officer)

-David O'Neal Brown (born September 18, 1960) is an American police officer who recently served as the Superintendent of the Chicago Police Department.
-He was the chief of the Dallas Police Department from 2010 to 2016.
-He has been widely praised for his reforms designed to reduce violent confrontations between police officers and the community and increase the department's accountability and transparency.
-He has also been criticized by the local police union for the methods of implementation of some of his policies.
+David O'Neal Brown (born September 18, 1960) is an American former law enforcement administrator.
+He served as the 63rd superintendent of the Chicago Police Department in Illinois from 2020 to 2023 and as the chief of the Dallas Police Department in Texas from 2010 to 2016.

 Education

 A Dallas native, Brown is a graduate of South Oak Cliff High School and attended the University of Texas at Austin before enrolling in the Dallas police academy, originally with the intention of becoming a prosecutor.
 He earned a Bachelor of Science from Dallas Baptist University, in 1999 and an MBA from Amberton University, in 2001 and graduated from the FBI National Academy and the FBI National Executive Institute, the Senior Management Institute for Police, the National Counter-Terrorism Seminar in Tel Aviv, and the United States Secret Service dignitary protection seminar.
 He is certified by the State of Texas as a master peace officer and a police instructor.